Home

 Product details

-Many of the sights and sounds that Americans associate with slavery are rooted in a grand historical myth.
-The image of the Big House, sitting atop carefully manicured rolling green hills is, in large part, a fantasy—as is the idea of the plantation as an expansive family home to chivalrous planters and happy slaves.
+Many of the sights and sounds that Americans associate with slavery are rooted in a grandiose historical myth.
+The image of the Big House, sitting atop carefully manicured rolling green hills, is in large part, a fantasy—as is the idea of the plantation as an expansive family home to chivalrous planters and content slaves.
 Still, these myths persist.

 Jason R. Young is professor of history at the University of Michigan.